Johann, Prince of Hohenzollern-Sigmaringen: Life

 On 30 June 1602 in Sigmaringen, Johann married the three years younger Countess Johanna (1581–1634), the daughter of Count Eitel Friedrich IV of Hohenzollern-Hechingen.

 On 8 April 1606, his father died and Johann inherited the county.

 Unlike their relatives who ruled the Electorate of Brandenburg, the Sigmaringen branch of the House of Hohenzollern had remained Catholic.
 However, Sigmaringen was located in the immediate vicinity of the Evangelical Duchy of Württemberg, and thus on a prominent position in the escalating confessional conflict.
 Johann aligned himself closely to the Duchy of Bavaria, the pioneer of the Catholic League.
 Johann's son and successor, Meinrad I, was even born in Munich in 1605.

-The alliance with Duke Maximilian I of Bavarian, who had been a close friend of the later Emperor Ferdinand since his teens, paid divident in 1623, after Bohemia had been subdued by Bavaria and Bavaria had been elevated to an electorate, Johann and his cousin Johann Georg of Hohenzollern-Hechingen were elevated to Princes.
+The alliance with Duke Maximilian I of Bavaria, who had been a close friend of the later Emperor Ferdinand since his teens, paid divident in 1623, after Bohemia had been subdued by Bavaria and Bavaria had been elevated to an electorate, Johann and his cousin Johann Georg of Hohenzollern-Hechingen were elevated to Princes.

 In 1634, the Hohenzollern-Haigerloch line died out and its territory fell to Johann.
 His financial situation allowed Johann to make substantial donations to the churches and monasteries in his territory and to further expand his Sigmaringen Castle.

 Sigmaringen was affected by the devastation of the Thirty Years' War.
 In 1632, Sigmaringen Castle was conquered by Sweden.
 In 1633, it was liberated by imperial troops.
 However, during the fighting it burned down.
 Johann fled to Braunau am Inn, together with Duke Maximilian, whom he served as secret councillor.
 After Johann resigned from Maximilian's service, he received the Lordship of Schwabegg from the Duke.
 Johann remained in Bavaria and died at the age of 60, in Munich in 1638, four years after his wife had died.
 Earlier that year, he had been elevated to the rank of Imperial Prince, in other words, he had received a seat in the college of princes in the Imperial Diet.